gbenedetti22/cm_project2025/report/Introduction.md

 $$
 Where $f_{\text{upper}}$ is the current best solution found at iteration $k$.

-**Can the lower bound diverge to infinity?** No, because the dual objective function is convex and continuous, and the optimization is carried out over a feasible region defined by box constraints (which impose $-C ≤ α_i ≤ C$) and the sum-to-zero constraint.
+**Can the lower bound diverge to infinity?** No, because the dual objective function is convex and continuous, and the optimization is carried out over a feasible region defined by box constraints (which impose $-C\le \alpha_i \le C$) and the sum-to-zero constraint.

 ### Equality Constraint